bhj/KaraokeEternal/docs/_docs/index.md

 ### Queue

-The queue shows the current, upcoming and previously played songs.
+The queue page shows the current, upcoming and previously played songs.
 Users can remove any of their upcoming songs and will see a notice (on all pages) when they're up next.

 While a user is up they temporarily have access to the playback controls, including pause, play, next and volume.
 Admins always have access to these controls.

 ### Account

+The account page lets users update their account, and will have a few additional panels for admins.

 #### Rooms (Admin Only)